 Facts & Expert Analysis

-• iCloud’s Free 5GB: Although iCloud Drive starts you off with 5GB of free cloud storage, you’ll find that’s quickly eaten up if you take a lot of photos or videos.
+• iCloud’s Free 5GB: Although iCloud Drive starts you off with 5GB of free cloud storage, you’ll find you eat it up quickly if you take a lot of photos or videos.

-• An Alternative Service Is Better: With one of the options on this list, you’ll not only have more storage space, but better integration with other platforms and services.
+• An Alternative Service Is Better: With one of the options on this list, you’ll not only have more storage space but also enjoy better integration with other platforms and services.

 • What to Look For: For a pain-free iPhone cloud storage experience, you want a service that will easily upload from your camera and iCloud Drive, includes file sync and has strong security and privacy.